If you struggle to pay for expensive household items or white goods, you might be tempted to use a pay weekly store to help manage the cost.

-These stores position themselves as an affordable way to pay for things such as a washing machine or new TV - the issue is they are not so affordable.
+These stores position themselves as an affordable way to pay for items such as a washing machine or new TV.
+However, the reality is that they are not as affordable as they might appear at first glance.

-Pay weekly and pay monthly stores divvy up the price tag of expensive furniture, appliances or technology into a much lower payment - but add-on significant interest.
+Pay weekly and pay monthly stores divvy up the price tag of expensive furniture, appliances or technology into a much lower payment.
+In return, a significant sum of interest is charged on top.

-By the time you're all paid up your total payments can double the cost of your item.
+This means that by the time you’ve met the last payment, the total amount paid can double the cost of your item.

-You can usually make payments by phone, online or in store at stores such as BrightHouse and PerfectHome, while Buy As You View collects payments using a meter fitted to your TV.
+You can usually make payments by phone, online or in store if you use a company such as PerfectHome, while Buy As You View collects payments using a smart meter.

-However cheap the weekly charge looks on its own, the right way to go is comparing the total cost.
-This is because:
+However cheap the weekly charge looks on its own, it’s crucial that you compare the total cost before you agree to anything.
+This is due to the following reasons:

-Inflated buy it now price...
+Inflated initial price...
 Even before stores add interest, their basic prices are expensive.
-This means if you buy it outright halfway through your agreement (to avoid further interest) you'll still pay that hefty mark-up
+This means if you buy an item outright halfway through your agreement (to avoid further interest) you'll still pay a hefty mark-up.

 High interest rate...
-Typically pay weekly stores will charge anything between 30% and 70% APR interest, but remember you're paying interest on that inflated price too.
-This will bump up the total interest you pay
+Pay weekly stores will typically charge anything between 30% and 70% APR, but remember you're paying interest on the original inflated price too.
+This will bump up the total amount you pay.

-If you bought the same washing machine on the high street for £850 outright, on a 34.9% credit card, you'd clear the balance in 22 months by paying off £12.50 a week.
-You'd pay a total of £312 in interest and save nearly £800 overall.
+For example, if you bought the same washing machine on the high street for £850 outright, on a credit card charging 34.9%, you'd clear the balance in 22 months by paying off £12.50 a week (or £52 a month).
+You'd pay a total of £261 in interest and save more than £800 overall.
 Compare credit cards for poor credit...

-If you buy using a 0% purchases card, you won't pay any interest for its 0% promoted period.
-That means you're paying down the purchase price only, and by the time the 0% period ends the balance you do pay interest on will be much lower.
+If you buy the £850 washing machine using a 0% purchases card, you won't pay any interest for the 0% introductory window .
+That means you're paying down the purchase price only, and by the time the 0% deal ends the balance you do pay interest on will be much lower.

 Some stores such as Littlewoods and Argos, etc, offer store credit which lets you buy items today and pay later or by instalment.
 Their overall cost is comparable to a credit card for poor credit, but still much cheaper than a pay weekly agreement.

-Terms vary, but store credit can offer 0% periods the same as purchase credit cards, or flat rate APR usually around 30-35%.
+Terms vary, but store credit can be interest-free for a set time, or offer a flat rate APR, usually around 30-35%.
 You could save nearly £800 against a weekly payment store charging 64% interest.

 If you do decide to buy from a weekly payment store, it's vital that you know your rights.
-Retailers are regulated by the Office for Fair Trading (to be taken over by the FCA in April 2014) which means you have clear channels to complain if you feel you've been treated unfairly - including the Financial Ombudsman Service.
+Retailers are regulated by the Financial Conduct Authority (FCA) which means you have clear channels to complain if you feel you've been treated unfairly - including the Financial Ombudsman Service.

-If you are getting nowhere trying to get a refund on a faulty item or are not happy with the service you have received, you can always put a complaint in with the company.
+If you’ve tried to get a refund on a faulty item and it's been unsuccessful, or you’re not happy with the service you’ve received, you can complain directly to the company.

 When you buy from weekly payment stores, you can choose to complete the purchase or cancel your payments at any stage.
 Check over the terms of your agreement before you cancel, and know your rights: